CrossRef/event-data-user-guide/docs/data/graph.md

 ![Model 6](/images/graph-6.png)

 This model combines all of the above.
 It represents the relationships between PID nodes and their URLs, between pairs of PID nodes, using the `relation_type_id` as the type of node.
-It also connects the Event to all of the nodes to allow queries like 'which Events(s) connect these two PIDs' but also 'in which Event was it asserted that this DOI has this Landing Page URL'.
+It also connects the Event to all of the nodes to allow queries like 'which Events(s) connect these two PIDs' but also 'in which Event was it asserted that this DOI has this landing page URL'.

 ## Over to you